 To help protect yourself, grocery store workers, and other shoppers, it is important to keep a few things in mind:

 - Prepare a shopping list in advance.
 Buy just 1 to 2 weeks-worth of groceries at a time.
 Buying more than you need can create unnecessary demand and temporary shortages.

 - Wear a face covering or mask while you are in the store.
-Some stores and localities may require it.
-Check your state, county or city guidelines for any other requirements.

 - Carry your own wipes, or use one provided by the store to wipe down the handles of the shopping cart or basket.
 If you use reusable shopping bags, ensure they are cleaned or washed before each use.

 - Practice social distancing while shopping – keeping at least 6 feet between you, other shoppers, and store employees.
 Keep your hands away from your face.

 - Wash your hands with warm water and soap for at least 20 seconds when you return home and again after you put away your groceries.

 - Again, there is no evidence of food packaging being associated with the transmission of COVID-19.
 However, if you wish, you can wipe down product packaging and allow it to air dry, as an extra precaution.